sankha-deep-Bt/News-Summarizer-Django/README.md

-# New Summarizer Project
+# NewsBytes: A New Summarizer Web Application

-This project is a text summarization tool built with Django.
+This project is a text summarization tool built with Django which explores the working of the python nltk library with real time data: News Articles which we get from newsApi.

 Below are the steps to set up the project, install dependencies, and run the server.

 ## Prerequisites